Bupa's extended coverage and supportive services for coronavirus disease

 Any existing Bupa member who is hospitalised with COVID-19 to receive medically necessary treatments during this special protection period can enjoy free additional hospital cash protection of HK$800 per day for up to 45 days.
 This free benefit will be provided regardless of whether the member currently has any hospital cash coverage.
 This benefit is subject to terms and conditions.

 If any Bupa member is diagnosed with COVID-19, their treatment won't be limited by the general exclusions of their insurance policy related to experimental or unproven medical technology or procedures.
 Treatments prescribed for COVID-19 will be covered during this special protection period to speed up and simplify claims procedures.
+In addition, the claims submission period will be extended from 90 to 180 days for any claims incurred through 28 February 2021 (for paper claim forms only).

 (4) 24-hour Novel Coronavirus Healthline and Customer Care helpdesk